Hampton Roads Academy: Funding and Construction

-1960s
+History

 Hampton Roads Academy awarded their first graduating class in 1961, just two years after the school's founding.
 Throughout the 1960s, the school continued to raise funds, increase student enrollment, build new facilities, and add student programs.
 Notable additions to the school during this time included an expanded library, faculty houses, a multipurpose room, a cafeteria, and the student newspaper.
 In 1961, the school earned accreditation from the Virginia Board of Education.

-1970s

 The school admitted its first black student around 1970, the start of an intentional process to diversify and become inclusive.
 Hampton Roads Academy continued to expand its facilities, completing construction of the Joseph Carpenter Gym in 1973, building new athletic fields and tennis courts, and paving the parking lot.
 In 1976, the Hampton Roads Academy Advancement Office was established, and in 1979, the school's first Middle School was created with the addition of grade six.

-1980s

 In 1980, Hampton Roads Academy hired fundraising consulting firm Marts & Lundy to assist in the Silver Anniversary Campaign.
 Three years later, the school reached its campaign goal of $750,000.
 Excess donations were used to purchase school computers.
 The 1980s also saw the creation of the school's parent volunteer program, international exchange student program, Grandparent's Day, and the construction of a new auditorium.

-1990s

 In the 1990s, Hampton Roads Academy continued to expand school facilities using gifts and donations.
 Notable developments include the expansion of Upper School, the addition of an arts & crafts wing, and the creation of a new library.

-2000s

 The beginning of the 2000s saw vast improvements to Hampton Roads Academy's athletic facilities.
 These improvements included the construction of a new baseball field, football bleachers, a press box, and the resurfacing of the track.
 In 2005, the Hampton Roads Country Day School began renting out space at Hampton Roads Academy.
 Three years later, the Hampton Roads Country Day School merged with Hampton Roads Academy, becoming a Pre-K-12 institution.
 In 2009, Hampton Roads Academy celebrated its 50th anniversary.

-2019

-On February 11, 2019, HRA held a groundbreaking ceremony on construction for a 400-seat full-service dining hall, a new Lower School wing with 12 spacious classrooms, an Innovation Lab/Makerspace, and a unique 1,000 square foot hydroponics lab.
+On February 11, 2019, HRA held a groundbreaking ceremony on construction for a 400-seat full-service dining hall, a new Lower School wing with 12 classrooms, an Innovation Lab/Makerspace, and a 1,000 square foot hydroponics lab.
+In January 2020 the school had 615 students, from pre-kindergarten to 12th grade.

-2020

-In January, 2020 the school had 615 students, from pre-kindergarten to 12th grade.